Medically reviewed by Katelyn Hagerty, FNP

 While the scientific research on black tea and hair loss is mixed, there is some evidence that black tea may offer real benefits for your hair.
-However, it generally shouldn’t be viewed as a replacement for proven, science-based hair loss medications.
+However, it generally shouldn’t be viewed as a replacement for proven, FDA-approved hair loss medications like minoxidil or finasteride.

 Below, we’ve looked into the potential benefits of black tea, as well as the most recent studies on its effectiveness.

-We’ve also discussed the possible side effects of using black tea as part of your hair care and hair loss prevention routine, as well as alternatives to black tea that you may want to consider using if you’re starting to lose your hair.
+We’ve also discussed the possible side effects of using black tea as part of your hair care and hair loss prevention routine, as well as alternatives to black tea that you may want to consider using if you’re beginning to notice the early signs of hair loss.

 So, what does this have to do with black tea?
-Understanding how and why hair loss happens in men not only makes it easy to understand what’s going on internally — it also makes it easier to work out if a natural product is likely to be an effective treatment.
+Understanding how and why hair loss happens in men not only makes it easy to understand what’s going on internally -- It also makes it easier to work out if a product such as black tea is likely to be an effective treatment for hair loss.

 When it comes to black tea, although there’s no evidence that it directly promotes hair growth or prevents hair loss, there is a small amount of evidence that some natural chemicals in black tea may help to inhibit the hair loss process.

-For example, in a study published in the International Journal of Dermatology in 2007, a team of researchers looked at the effects of testosterone and caffeine on hair growth.
+In a study published in the International Journal of Dermatology in 2007, a team of researchers looked at the effects of the hormone testosterone and the substance caffeine on hair growth.

-As expected, testosterone — a powerful androgen that is converted in the body to DHT — suppressed the growth of the hair.
+As expected, testosterone -- a powerful androgen hormone that is converted in the body to DHT -- suppressed the growth of the hair.
 However, this suppression in hair growth was counteracted when the caffeine was applied to the hair follicles.